 People with neurosis may be overly dependent on others.
 This can lead to their loved ones eventually pushing away from them to avoid the persistent emotional drain.

 People exhibiting general emotional reactivity over little concerns are not managing stress well and can be showing emotional distress.

 13. Becoming Deeply Sad Over Seemingly Small Issues

 People exhibiting intense reactions to small concerns are showing anxious behavior.
 These exaggerated responses, compared to normal upset or disappointment, can become a problem.

 People with neurosis can lose interest in once enjoyable activities.
 This can again be their overreaction to emotional distress.

 People with neurosis find it hard to not “sweat the small stuff”.
 This can lead to them feeling chronically anxious and unable to get things done.

 16. Creating Drama

-Creating drama can be a negative way of taking something small and blowing into something bigger than it needs to be.
+Creating drama can be a negative way of taking something small and blowing it up into something bigger than it needs to be.
 Those showing such neurotic behavior are unable to let little stresses subside.

-17. Extreme Worry or Even Panic
+17. Extreme Worry or Panic